ibm-messaging/mq-mqi-nodejs/samples/README.md

 If you set the `FROM` environment variable to "UBI" then images from the Red Hat Universal Base Images repository are used instead.

+The automatic installation of the MQ client code only works for platforms where the Redistributable Client package is available.
+For other platforms, you have to modify the Dockerfile to incorporate the MQ client from your own existing images.

 ## More information
 Comments in the programs explain what they are doing.
 For more detailed information about the MQ API, the functions, structures, and constants, see the